0x0v1/MVT-Android-Heuristics/batteryusage/README.md

    - For entries that use a UID key (formatted as `uid_<uid>`), the script distributes the usage evenly among any associated third‑party apps (those with package names starting with `"com."`).

 3. **Output Formatting and Coloring**
-   - The final output displays a sorted table of per-app battery usage in descending order (only including apps with nonzero usage).
+   - The final output displays a sorted table of per‑app battery usage in descending order (only including apps with nonzero usage).
    - Each entry in the table shows:
      - **Usage** (formatted to two decimals)
      - **App/Package Name**